thelinuxgeekcommunity/simpleirc/README.md

 * Added some more verbose logging
 * Graphical emojis not enabled by default

+# Prebuilt APK's
+You can find prebuilt apk's in the directory "apks"

+The apks with "fdroid" in the name are built just like the ones from fdroid execpt being signed with my key instead of theres

+The apks with "debug" in the name are built with debugging symbols

 # Help
 To send a line to the server use /quote or /raw